-Then on request of his paternal grandfather Pulastya Rishi, the great Emperor Kartavirya Arjuna released Ravana.
+Then at the request of his paternal grandfather Pulastya Rishi, the great Emperor Kartavirya Arjuna released Ravana.

-The Vayu Purana states that Kartavirya invaded Lanka, and there took Ravana as a prisoner, but later he was killed by Parashurama and Ravana was rescued from Kartavirya.
+The Vayu Purana states that Kartavirya invaded Lanka and took Ravana as a prisoner, but later, he was killed by Parashurama, and Ravana was rescued from Kartavirya.

 The fall of the mighty king

 Like all good things come to an end, success and ego got to the head of Kartavirya Arjuna.
 He met his end by the hands of Lord Narayana Himself.
-He oppressed his subjects and Brahmans and had the audacity to insult Indra himself in the.
+He oppressed his subjects and Brahmans and had the audacity to insult Indra himself.

 Kartavirya once-troubled Varuna and asked him if there was anyone equal to him in power.
 Varuna replied that only Jamadagni’s son, Parashurama rivaled Kartavirya.
 Enraged, Kartavirya went to Jamadagni’s hermitage to see Parashurama’s prowess.